MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #define EXTRUDE_MINTEMP 170
 {% endhighlight %}

-This setting would prevent the extruder motor from moving if the hotend temperature is less than 170'c.
+The above setting would prevent the extruder motor from moving if the hotend temperature is less than 170'c.
 For testing purposes with no filament loaded, M302 overrides this setting and permits "cold extrudes".

 ***